-The maximum exposure to credit risk as at balance date is the carrying amounts of financial assets recognised in the balance sheet of the Fund.
+The maximum exposure to credit risk as at balance date is the carrying amounts of financial assets recognised in the statement of financial position of the Fund.
 The Fund holds no significant collateral as security.
 There are no significant financial assets that have had renegotiated terms that would otherwise have been past due or impaired.